YongshengPan/foreground-fisher-vector/readme.txt

 Runtime Environment:
 MATLAB 2017 or later with C++ compiler.
-CUDA 8.0
+CUDA 8.0 or later.
-Python 3.5 with Tensorflow.
+Python 3.5 or later with Tensorflow.

 Step:
 1. Download pretrained model from http://www.vlfeat.org/matconvnet/models/imagenet-vgg-m.mat